 Berserk Button: Hurting someone else is the only way to get Kitano or his father to actually use their "Double Palm Press" or "Super Slap" on anyone.
 Even then, in Kitano's case, the effect is less Unstoppable Rage (or his father's Tranquil Fury) and more "I'm sorry, but I need to stop you before you hurt anyone else."

-Attacking Kitano in front of his "family" will result in, at minimum, two girls and a blond berserker beating you senseless.
+Attacking Kitano in front of his "crew" will result in, at minimum, two girls and a blond berserker beating you senseless.

 Betty and Veronica: Ryoko (being Betty) and Ikuno (being Veronica).
 Though funnily enough, even though Ryoko is the Betty, she's still more violent than the Betties usually found in other series.